cloudera/github-jira-gateway/README.md

 ## Any gotchas?

-A given git hash will only be processed once - if it shows up as part of pushing another branch in the future, it will be ignored.
+* A given git hash will only be processed once - if it shows up as part of pushing another branch in the future, it will be ignored.
+* Only JIRA issues seen in the first line of the commit message will be used.

+## TODO

+* Actually lock things down a bit - some level of security would be nice.